-Second, the colorscale in Fig.~\ref{fig:adiabatic_stark_potential}(b) shows that at the minimum of the potential wells the inner-electron state has a strong -- if not predominant -- $Nf$ character $c_{Nf}(r_2)$.
-Because the lowest states are localized near the potential minimum, the electric transition dipole moment from the $6dn_il_i$ initial state is large.
-As the degree of excitation of the outer electron in the well increases the wavefunctions become less localized and the transition moment decreases rapidly.
+The model also explains why the PPS resonances are well visible in the spectra.
+At the minimum of the potential wells the inner-electron state has a strong $Nf$ character $c_{Nf}(r_2)$ [see colorscale in Fig.~\ref{fig:adiabatic_stark_potential}(b)].
+The transition electric-dipole moment from the $6dn_il_i$ initial state is thus large when the outer electron is near the bottom of the well.
+It is the case for low-lying states but, as the degree of excitation of the outer electron increases, the wavefunctions spread out and the transition moment decreases.
 This is illustrated by the horizontal black bars in Fig.~\ref{fig:adiabatic_stark_potential}(b), whose lengths are proportional to the effective, scaled transition moment $\int_0^\infty \mathrm{d}r_2 \psi_2^*(r_2) c_{Nf}(r_2) d_{6d-Nf}N^{3/2} \psi_{n_il_i}(r_2)$, with $d_{6d-Nf}$ the transition dipole moment of the isolated ion and $\psi_{n_il_i}(r_2)$ and $\psi_2(r_2)$ the radial wavefunctions of the outer electron in the initial and final states, respectively.